hassio-addons/addon-ssh/README.md

 The following options are for the option group: `ssh`.
 These settings only apply to the SSH daemon.

-#### Option `ssh`: `port`

-The default port for SSH is `22`, some security guides recommend to change the port to something else.
-Sometimes you'd just like to have it on another port.
-Remember, if you change to port, be sure it is not in use already!

 #### Option `ssh`: `username`